The World’s Toughest Paper Plate

-Now, I ain’t one to normally endorse products, but through sheer accident I stumbled across a product so darn impressive that I felt compelled to shout about it to the world.
-And, the time of year just happens to coincide nicely.
-It is a type of product so mundane, and so non-descript that regardless of maker, it shares a common name.
-But, among its peers, the one I speak of has no equal.
-It belongs to a family of products and devices that initiated the days of disposable societies; the marvelous paper plate.
+Now I ain’t one to normally endorse products, but through sheer accident I stumbled across a paper plate so darn impressive that I felt compelled to shout about it to the world.
+And the time of year just happens to coincide nicely.
+It’s a type of product so mundane and so non-descript that regardless of maker, it shares a common name.
+But among its peers, the one I speak of has no equal.
+It belongs to a family of products and devices that initiated the days of disposable societies, the marvelous paper plate.

 By late afternoon the snow had melted, leaving the plate looking like a well filled standless bird bath.
 Emptying the water, I was surprised at how very little it had affected the plate after sitting there for hours.
-I was also impressed because some of the recycling crew (the large black flying ones) had used their hardened recycling appliances to pry every last morsel off, with virtually no damage to the surface.
+I was also impressed because some of the recycling crew (the large black flying ones) had used their hardened recycling appliances to pry every last morsel off with virtually no damage to the surface.
 Since then, the plate has been outside every day, through rain, snow, frost, sleet and hail.
-It has froze, thawed, been soaked, stepped on, pecked, licked, carried away, blown away, and yet it lives on!
+It has froze, thawed, been soaked, bitten, stepped on, pecked, licked, carried away, blown away and yet it lives on!

-Today, after 45 days of being 100% exposed to harsh Canadian weather conditions, enduring extreme recycling methods provided by wildlife of at least three known species (as well as a number of domestic pets), it is so darn tough that it still stands.
+Today, after 45 days of being 100% exposed to harsh Canadian weather conditions and enduring extreme recycling methods provided by wildlife of at least three known species (as well as a number of domestic pets), it’s so darn tough that it still stands.
 Literally!
 Check out the picture of it standing on edge.
 Wow, what a paper plate!
-No sir, I ain’t one to normally endorse products, or to provide non-derogatory reviews of anything, but CKF’s Royal Chinet paper plates are so amazing and awesome that they truly deserve accolades.
-They’re 100% biodegradable, 100% recyclable, 100% compostable, and 100% Canadian made… and 100% Canadian Tough!
-In fact, the only thing I know that’s tougher, is Crazy Lady, but that there is a whole other story.:-)
+No sir, I ain’t one to normally endorse products or to provide non-derogatory reviews of anything, but CKF’s Royal Chinet paper plates are so amazing and awesome that they truly deserve accolades.
+They’re 100% biodegradable, 100% recyclable, 100% compostable, 100% Canadian made… and 100% Canadian Tough!
+In fact, the only thing I know that’s tougher than a Royal Chinet paper plate is Crazy Lady, but that there’s a whole other story.:-)